Last updated: August 12, 2021

 Short answer – they may not know the appropriate budget range for their project, and they want to avoid the potential of being overcharged.
 Experience has shown that if a client tells you their budget is $150K, proposals usually come back close to that amount.
 The client doesn’t know if you are just giving them the minimum for that price or if that is standard for this project type.

-Supplier Tip 5 – Give client’s budget ranges for their project type.
+Give clients a budget range for their project type.
 For example, “We have worked on several of these projects, and they can range from $75K for a bare-bones approach to $175K for a state-of-the-art approach.
 What type of approach would you like to consider?”

 The more suppliers can do to automate processes and help take the administrative burden off clients, the smoother the contracting process will go.
 Most importantly, never underestimate the power of administrative assistants.
-When it comes to SOWs, you could argue that they can be the ultimate boss.
+When it comes to SOWs, you could argue that they are the ultimate boss.